Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

 and discontinuous bottom topography:

-prescribed in the computational domain $[-1,1]$ subject to free boundary conditions.
+prescribed in the computational domain $[-1,1]$ subject to the homogeneous Neumann boundary conditions.

 We compute the numerical solutions until the final time $t=0.1$ by Schemes 1--3 on a uniform mesh with $\dx=1/50$.
-The obtained upper layer depth $h_1$ and lower layer depth $h_2$ are plotted in Figure \ref{fig9}, where one can see that Scheme 1 clearly outperforms Schemes 2 and 3 as there are no oscillations in the results computed by Scheme 1.
+The obtained upper layer depth $h_1$ and lower layer depth $h_2$ are plotted in Figure \ref{fig9} together with the reference solution computed by Scheme 1 on a much finer mesh with $\dx=1/2000$.
+As one can see, Scheme 1 clearly outperforms Schemes 2 and 3 as there are no oscillations in the results computed by Scheme 1.